Jeris-Manning/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the Document Object Model.
+It is a tree of node objects that can be manipulated to make websites dynamic and cool.

 2. What is an event?

+An event is a thing that happens to an HTML element that javascript can wait for, in the shadows, and respond when it happens!

 3. What is an event listener?

+An event listener is a method that tells javascript what kind of event could happen, where it will happen, and what to do once it happens.

 4. Why would we convert a NodeList into an Array?

+We get access to so many cool array methods.
+We aren't content being in the shackles of forEach()!

 5. What is a component?

+A chunk of hopefully reusable code made of html, css, javascript, etc. that serves a specific purpose and allows the developer to write the bulk of the code only once for a very DRY experience.

 ### Git Set up